AV receiver buying guide: Which is right for me?

 Just as each device needs a separate input, so do speakers and subwoofers each requires a discrete output.
 We refer to the number of speakers an AV receiver can handle as channels.
 For example, a 5.1 channel AV receiver can supply audio to 5 speakers and 1 subwoofer.

 There are plenty of different speaker configurations from stereo to 2.1 to 7.2.2, and you’re only limited by budget and space!
+That said, you’ll want to ensure you match the amplifier to the speakers for the best possible sound and without issues.

 Finally, you need a device to display the images.
 You have two choices, either TV vs projector.
 Both have good and bad points, there’s no right answer.
 That said, you want to match your media players, receiver and display as this will allow you to enjoy the highest possible resolution.